Rfam/rfam-docs/docs/source/rfam-cloud.rst

 🔄 Steps 3 to 6 should be repeated until the seed alignment can no longer be improved::

-  rfsearch.pl -t new_cutoff -cnompi -relax
+  rfsearch.pl -t new_cutoff -cnompi -relax -ignoresm

+The ``-ignoresm`` option overrides the threshold set at the previous iteration and saved in the ``DESC`` file.

 This process is known as **iteration** (see :ref:`building-families:Expanding the seed (iteration)` for more information).